-- -1 line#: maximum number of lines to be printed in the output file; - -i subname: indicates that the recursive exploration must end when the program enters in graph subname.
-This parameter can be used several times in order to specify several stop graphs; - -p s/f/d: s displays paths graph by graph; f (default) displays global paths; d displays global paths with information on nested graph calls; - -c SS=0xXXXX: replaces symbol SS when it appears between angle brackets by the Unicode character whose hexadecimal number is 0xXXXX; - -s "L[, R]" : specifies the left (L) and right (R) delimiters that will enclose items.
-By default, no delimiters are specified; - -s0 "Str" : if the program must take outputs into account, this parameter specifies the sequence Str that will be inserted between input and output.
-By default, there is no separator; - -f a/s: if the program must take outputs into account, this parameter specifies the format of the lines that will be generated: in0 in1 out0 out1 (s) or in0 out0 in1 out1 (a).
-The default value is s; - -ss "stop": set "str" as the mark of stop exploitation at "<stop>".
-The defauld value is null - -v : prints information during the process (verbose mode); - -m : mode special for description with alphabet - -rx "L, [R] ": specifies how cycles must be displayed.
-L and R are delimiters.
-If we consider the graph shown on Figure 13.4, here are the results for L="[" and R="] ": - il fait [très très] - il fait très beau
+- fname: grammar name, including .fst2; - -o out : specifies the output file, lst.txt by default; - -S : display result on standard output.
+Exclusive with -o; - -[a/t] s/m: indicates if the program must take into account (t) or not (a) the outputs of the grammars if any. s indicates that there is only one initial state, whereas m indicates that there are several ones (this mode is useful in Korean).
+The default value is -a s; - -1 line#: maximum number of lines to be printed in the output file; - -i subname : indicates that the recursive exploration must end when the program enters in graph subname.
+This parameter can be used several times in order to specify several stop graphs; - -p s/f/d : s displays paths graph by graph; f (default) displays global paths; d displays global paths with information on nested graph calls; - -c SS=0xXXXX: replaces symbol SS when it appears between angle brackets by the Unicode character whose hexadecimal number is 0xXXXX; - -s "L[, R]" : specifies the left (L) and right (R) delimiters that will enclose items.
+By default, no delimiters are specified; - -g/--io_separator "Str" : if the program must take outputs into account, this parameter specifies the sequence Str that will be inserted between input and output.
+By default, there is no separator; - -f a/s: if the program must take outputs into account, this parameter specifies the format of the lines that will be generated: in0 in1 out0 out1(s) or in0 out0 in1 out1 (a).
+The default value is s;